-It is the position of the Radiologic Technology program at Marion Technical College that a digital image should not be cropped or masked such that it eliminates areas of exposure from the image that are presented for interpretation. collimation of the x-ray beam is necessary to comply with the principle of as low as reasonably achievable (ALARA).
-To determine that exposed anatomy on an image is not significant or of diagnostic value is a medical decision and is therefore outside of the scope of practice for a radiologic technologist.
+It is the position of the Radiologic Technology program at Marion Technical College that a digital image should not be cropped or masked such that it eliminates areas of exposure from the image that is presented for interpretation.
+Pre-exposure collimation of the x-ray beam is necessary to comply with the principle of as low as reasonably achievable (ALARA).
+Determining that exposed anatomy on an image is not significant or of diagnostic value is a medical decision and is therefore outside of the scope of practice for a radiologic technologist.
 All anatomy exposed on the digital image is a part of the patient's permanent medical record, and should therefore be presented to the licensed independent practitioner to determine whether the exposed anatomy obtained on any image is significant or of diagnostic value.
-For this reason, the Radiologic Technology program prohibits students from performing postexposure shuttering, cropping, electronic collimation or electronic masking except when necessary to eliminate the visibility of large regions of brightness, where automatic processing fails to do so.
+For this reason, the program prohibits students from performing post-exposure shuttering, cropping, electronic collimation, or electronic masking except when necessary to eliminate the visibility of large regions of brightness, where automatic processing fails to do so.
 This statement is made in adherence with the Practice Standards and scopes of practice for medical imaging professionals.
-[Adapted 6/2016, ASRT]

-[Aaaptea 6/2016, ASK1]
+[Adapted 6/2018, ASRT]